ESC-the-key/Pyplayer/README.md

 # Pyplayer
 a simple python player. configurable, inspired by suckless.org
-requirements: pygame, python > 3.10 (or no config)
+requirements: pygame, python > 3.10 (or no config), rapidfuzz